stIncMale/stincmale.github.io/_posts/2022-04-15-rust-self-in-java.md

 }
 ```

-Extending this class has an effect similar to that of Rust's
+Extending this class has the effect similar to that of Rust's
 [`#[derive(Copy, Clone)]`](https://doc.rust-lang.org/std/marker/trait.Copy.html#how-can-i-implement-copy)[^1]
 attribute which allows [generating](https://doc.rust-lang.org/reference/attributes/derive.html)
 code that copies values: